 Both ADT and Cox Homelife work to secure your home so that you feel safe and protected.
 While the mission is the same, we did uncover some key differences between the two that were worth noting.

 ADT has worked hard over the years (over 140 to be exact) to develop a nationwide reach and complete customer satisfaction.
 Because of these efforts, they’ve become known for their quality customer service and 24/7 burglary monitoring services.
 Also, because ADT is among the few providers that still offers landline connections, they can connect with clients at all times (great for folks who need home security for rural areas).

 Cox Homelife, on the other hand, does not currently have as broad of a reach.
 The company is still developing its strategy, finding its demographic, and is somewhat struggling to build an adequate customer support service team.
 It currently offers home security services in the following 12 states:

 - Rhode Island

 Innovations and Perks

 During our review of Cox Homelife, we found them to be a modern-age company with new, innovative ideas in the field of home security.
 Because this company is a part of Cox Communications, it can offer the Cox Homelife home security system alongside its other service packages.
 In fact, Cox Homelife bundles allow you to combine different services such as phone, internet, and cable plans with their monitoring system packages, which allow you to monitor your home from multiple devices (including your tablet or smartphone).
-Not bad.
+Plus, you get to pay multiple bills at once, which, we don't have to tell you, is always a big convenience.

 We recently tested and reviewed an ADT-monitored system, and although their price point proved a bit higher than others, the quality of service was hard to beat.
 Standard ADT packages come with a money-back-guarantee up to six months beyond the purchase (a win in our book).
 One of the innovative features we particularly liked was ADT's video doorbell camera that allows residents to communicate with people at their doorstep using ADT’s mobile app, from pretty much anywhere in the world.